bayang/lecter/README.md

 Well all RSS apps are called Feed or Reader or a combo of both.

-In french reader is translated lecteur and lecteur has the same pronounciation as lecter.
+In french the word reader is translated as lecteur and lecteur has the same pronounciation as lecter.